jpverkamp/blog/content/programming/2022/2022-10-04-solving-sudoku-again.md

 - Puzzles
 - Sudoku
 ---
 More [Rust](programming/languages/rust/)!
-This time, I want to go back to my post on {{<crosslink "A Generic Brute Force Backtracking Solver">}}.
+This time, I want to go back to my post on [[A Generic Brute Force Backtracking Solver]]().
 For one, because I'm learning Rust.
 For two, because there is a crate specifically for {{<doc rust im>}}mutable data structures.
 And for three, because I expect it will be much faster.
 We shall see!

 <!--more-->